-They also would eliminate a controversial Senate deal exempting Nebraska from paying for Medicaid expansion costs, close a doughnut hole in prescription drug coverage and modify a January deal on a tax on high-cost insurance plans.
+They would eliminate a controversial Senate deal exempting Nebraska from paying for Medicaid expansion costs, close a doughnut hole in prescription drug coverage and modify a January deal on a tax on high-cost health insurance plans.

 The bill would extend taxes for Medicare, the federal health insurance program for the elderly and disabled, to unearned income.

 The House and Senate approved separate healthcare reform bills last year, but efforts to merge them into a final product collapsed in January when Democrats lost their crucial 60th vote in a special Senate election in Massachusetts.

 Health insurer shares rose.
 The Morgan Stanley Healthcare Payor index was up about 1.5 percent and the S&P Managed Health Care index rose about 1.6 percent.